 Malta is an island.
 Therefore, a lot of goods are imported – and this comes with the price.
 Opt for local fruits and vegetables sold directly from the vegetable vans or via local online markets like Mgar Farm.
 Quality will be better, and vegetables will be fresher and cheaper.

-If you have some special dietary requirement – plenty of Vegan, Vegetarian, gluten-free, even Keto options can be found on market shelves these days.
+If you have some special dietary requirements – plenty of Vegan, Vegetarian, gluten-free, even Keto options can be found on market shelves these days.

 When it comes to groceries cost of living in Malta, ex-pats claim it can be anything from €50 up to €150 per week/per person depending on your requirement.
 If you are willing to shop in cheaper shops like local markets or Lidl and haven’t got any specific dietary requirements – €50 per person per week is entirely doable.
 Once you decide to eat more organic, maybe vegan, fancy fresh fish or some quality red wine to go with your dinner – the cost will go up.